-The countryName SHOULD be used in the subject distinguished name of a CA root certificate, as it allows easy visual recognition of the CA name.
-As the CN of the subject DN is often the most prominently displayed name of the CA, the CN SHOULD be a descriptive explicit string distinguishing the authority's name4.
-In addition the use of the "O" entry is encouraged.
+The commonName SHOULD be used in the subject distinguished name of a CA root certificate, as it allows easy visual recognition of the CA name.
+As the CN of the subject DN is often the most prominently displayed name of the CA, the CN SHOULD be a descriptive explicit string distinguishing the authority's name5.
+In addition the use of the "O" entry is encouraged, as it, too, is likely to be displayed.